nokia/stm-benchmark/README.md

     ScalaSTM sometimes blocks threads, but does this by using `scala.concurrent.BlockContext`, which is supported by the Cats Effect runtime (it starts compensating threads as necessary), so this should be fine (although not ideal; but performance seems fine).
+  - We disable tracing in the runtime, to avoid the negative performance impact.
   - We use ScalaSTM's `TArray` for the board matrices.
 - [ZSTM](https://github.com/zio/zio/tree/series/2.x/core/shared/src/main/scala/zio/stm) in folder [zstm](/zstm).
   - We run the ZSTM transactions on their own `zio.Runtime`, which they seem designed for.
+  - We disable `FiberRoots` in the runtime, to avoid the negative performance impact.
   - We use ZSTM's `TArray` for the board matrices.

 Some general remarks:

 - The transactions in these implementations of Lee’s routing algorithm are read heavy, but at the end they always write to some locations (to lay a route).
-So read-only transactions are not tested/measured.
+This means that read-only transactions, and transactions which only access a very small number of `TVar`s are not tested/measured.
 - We also have a (baseline) sequential (non-parallelized) implementation of the same algorithm in folder [sequential](/sequential).
 This sequential implementation is intentionally not very well optimized, because we'd like to compare it to similarly high-level and easy to use STMs.